Health and Safety Engineer Resume Examples

 - Use action verbs to describe past work experiences, such as 'conducted,' 'implemented,' 'developed,' and 'analyzed.'

-- Quantify achievements where possible, such as reducing incidents by a certain percentage.
+- Quantify achievements where possible, such as reducing TRIR by a specific percentage or achieving zero-citation OSHA audits.

 - Highlight any special projects or initiatives that demonstrate your expertise in health and safety.